ryohey/webgl-react/README.md

 Features:
 - Z-index based hit testing (higher z-index elements receive events first)
-- Mouse enter/leave tracking
+- Cursor management with automatic cursor changes on hover
-- Support for both mouse and pointer events
+- Support for mouse, pointer, and wheel events
+- Event propagation control with `stopPropagation()` support
 - Coordinate transformation from canvas to local space
 - Canvas-level event fallback when no hit areas are targeted